Goldfinger Parent Guide

 The Midas touch.

-Released in 1964, Goldfinger soon became one of the most iconic films from the action/spy genre.
-Starring Sean Connery as James Bond, the suave and sophisticated British operative is given the charge to save the world from Auric Goldfinger (Gert Frobe), a madman determined to horde the world’s most precious metal -- including the holdings of Fort Knox.
+Released in 1964, Goldfinger soon became one of the most iconic films from the 1960s, and defined the action/spy genre for decades to come.
+Starring Sean Connery as James Bond, the suave and sophisticated British operative is given the charge to save the world from Auric Goldfinger (Gert Frobe), a madman who is determined to horde the world’s most precious metal, including the holdings of Fort Knox.

 One of the most memorable James Bond outings, Goldfinger pits the super-spy against a madman who wants all the gold in the world.
 Frequent car chases, gunfights and physical confrontations are included.
 A character is electrocuted in a bathtub.
 A woman is killed and her body is covered in gold paint (seen naked from behind).
 Tires are slashed on a car, causing it to drive off the road.
 Another car crashes after hitting an oil slick.
 A man is threatened with being cut in half with a laser beam, and is later shot with a tranquilizer.
 A military base is sprayed with a chemical that leaves the population unconscious.
 A car is crushed while a presumably unconscious man is inside (no details seen).
 In addition to the gold-covered naked corpse, a woman is shown coming out of a shower wrapped in a towel (naked upper back is seen).
 A woman in underwear and a man without a shirt are also seen.
 Sexual relations are implied on two occasions.
 Some mild sexual innuendo is heard and a character’s name is a double-entendre.
 Smoking and drinking are portrayed as luxurious activities and a verbal reference to heroin is heard.